 Centennial Park is a huge and lush mid-city oasis with lots to offer families.
 The Centennial Parklands website has heaps of info and you can even get a Centennial Parklands app for your phone.

-Grand Drive is the one-way circular road that encompasses the main body of the park.
+Grand Drive is the one-way circular road that encircles the main body of the park.
 The road has a sealed walking track running alongside it.

 The walking track is wide enough for two strollers to go along together and still leave space for overtaking power walkers.
 Joggers and bicycles are not permitted on the walking track but are sometimes encountered.